 “Perpetual Traffic is a weekly podcast produced by DigitalMarketer and hosted by Ralph Burns (Tier 11) and Amanda Powell (DigitalMarketer) The duo shares cutting-edge strategies on acquiring leads and sales for your business through paid traffic.
 Paid traffic is the act of putting your product, service, or message in front of your target audience… it’s the act of acquiring customers online while also building goodwill, and is the lifeline of any business.
 So, whether you’re a media buying expert or you’ve yet to create your first Facebook or Instagram ad, you’ll discover actionable strategies that can be applied today.
 Perpetual Traffic combines the paid traffic strategies developed at DigitalMarketer with the real-life agency experience of Tier 11.”

-The podcast is powered by the company, DigitalMarketer and because of this, it’s mentioned throughout the description three times.
-And also has other keywords related to digital marketing such as “paid traffic,” “target audience,” social platforms, etc. This is a good example of how keywords in your description can also boost your search visibility even if the keywords don’t live in your title.
+The description has other keywords related to digital marketing such as “paid traffic,” “target audience,” social platforms, etc. This is a good example of how keywords in your description can also boost your search visibility even if the keywords don’t live in your title.

-Unlike changing your podcast title, changing your podcast description is much easier.
 All you have to do is change your podcast description within your hosting platform which will automatically update your description on all listening platforms.
-If your description does live elsewhere such as social media channels, your website, any PR or guest posting, you can request to have the description changed there too.
+If your description does live elsewhere such as social media channels, your website, any PR, or guest posting, you can request to have the description changed there too.

-Not to be confused with your podcast title, but episode titles are the titles for each specific episode that you publish.
+Not to be confused with your podcast title, episode titles are the titles for each specific episode that you publish.

 The main focus of episode titles is to entice the listener to tune in, but that doesn’t mean we can’t also take an SEO lens to our titles.

-Let’s look at Marketing School - Digital Marketing and Online Marketing Tips, hosted by Eric Siu and digital marketing superstar, Neil Patel.
 Their episode titles break down exactly what the listener is going to be learning throughout the 4-6 minutes that they’re turning in for:

 “How to Write Quick, Effective Cold Emails That Convert”